 The best use of AI is to help save time so you can create more space for those moments.

 Not all AI tools handle donor data the same way.
 If you’re copying and pasting spreadsheets into public AI platforms, you’re taking some risk.
 Look for AI that’s built into your CRM or that offers enterprise-level data protections.
+Before you start using any tool, ask: How is our data stored?
+Who has access?
+What happens if something goes wrong?
+If your vendor can’t answer those questions clearly, that’s a red flag.

 You should also think about internal policies.
 Who on your staff has access to donor data?
 What tools are they allowed to use?
 What are your procedures for disclosing AI use to donors when appropriate?